oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api_frontend/customer.md

 #### get_relationship

-Retrieve IDs of child customers records assigned to a specific customer record.
+Retrieve the IDs of child customers records assigned to a specific customer record.

 ### group